stefanhahmann/mastodon-collaborative/SERVER.md

 Note: The plotting is rendered using [gnuplot](http://www.gnuplot.info/) -- a free, command-line driven graphing utility for Linux and other platforms.
-This tool needs to be installed on the hosting computer in order to have the plotting functional (after one enables it in the server).
+This tool needs to be installed on the hosting computer in order to have the plotting functional (plus it must be enabled in the server source code).